enzolutions/generator-marionette-drupal/README.md

 - Create Layout Scaffolding command
 - Create Test spec for Action
-- Update documentation for action, region and form sub generators
+- Update documentation for action, region, settings and form sub generators
+- Update documentation about list of commands implemented in grunt
+- Create RoadMap
+- Update Forms project to enable image fields
+- Link form to Drupal POST actions and test the results